Zecao/IterativeBranchExchange/README.md

 ## 4. Article Matlab code
 [**"DijkstraBEMatlabCode"**](https://github.com/Zecao/2020Dijkstra/tree/master/DijkstraBE_MatlabCode)
-I'll publish the Matlab code for replication of all the results from article, as soon ther article be published.
+I'll publish the Matlab code for replication of all the results from article, as soon the article be published.

 Ezequiel C. Pereira